By Diana Colby

 Of the four countries where Kurds have traditionally lived, Syria has the smallest Kurdish population and is thus most likely the country with the smallest number of Kurdish believers.
 But even in Syria, some Kurds are choosing to follow Christ.
 In one region, several families have become believers, an exception to the more common pattern of individuals coming to faith against the wishes of the rest of the family.
 Since Kurdish society is very family-oriented, this is an exciting development in the history of the Kurdish church.

 But our God, who offers the free gift of salvation to all people, including Kurdish people, was not finished moving among the Kurds.
 In recent decades a new generation has been raised up to reach the Kurds.
-Western missionaries, and non-Western missionaries from the Middle East and other parts of the world, are again working among the Kurds in the various locations where Kurds live.
+Believers from all over the world are again working among the Kurds in the various locations where Kurds live, sharing the good news with them.
 The New Testament has now been translated into Kurdish, and work continues on the Old Testament.
 The Jesus video exists in both major dialects of Kurdish and has been seen by thousands of Kurds.

 - If you have a Kurdish friend, pray for wisdom as to how to share with them.